bhendo/awsipranges/README.md

 # go-aws-ip-ranges
-A tool for parsing https://ip-ranges.amazonaws.com/ip-ranges.json
+A simple package for parsing and searching https://ip-ranges.amazonaws.com/ip-ranges.json